 \section{Abstract}

 A levitated ferromagnet provides an exceptionally sensitive probe of ultralight dark matter (ULDM) through measuring weak magnetic-like field signals.
 We propose a ferromagnet lattice magnetometer that coherently combines multiple levitated ferromagnets to enhance effective sensitivity.
 By replacing a single ferromagnet with a lattice, we increase the total polarized spin while preserving the intrinsic dynamical response of each constituent ferromagnet.
-We show that magnetic dipole-dipole interactions within the lattice can be dynamically suppressed through a high-frequency magnetic field, rendering the system effectively noninteracting, at the cost of only a moderate reduction in signal amplitude due to the distinct renormalization of linear and quadratic spin responses.
+We show that dipole-dipole interactions reshape the collective spectrum, but a spatially uniform magnetic-like signal can still be read out through the coherent mode when mode mixing is kept perturbative by sufficient lattice spacing.
 We analyze the noise properties of the lattice and demonstrate that collective readout leads to favorable scaling with the number of ferromagnets.
-Interpreted in terms of axion-electron, dark photon, and axion-photon couplings, our results yield projected sensitivities that significantly exceed existing single-ferromagnet implementations.
-In particular, for axion-photon interactions, we find a nontrivial lattice-induced enhancement of the signal itself, leading to sensitivities that surpass existing constraints over a broad mass range.
+Interpreted in terms of axion-electron, dark photon, and axion-photon couplings, our results yield projected sensitivities that exceed existing single-ferromagnet implementations by 6 orders of magnitude.

 Ultralight dark matter (ULDM) is a class of well-motivated dark matter models described by a scalar particle, whose extremely small mass allows it to behave as a coherently oscillating classical field on laboratory timescales \cite{davidj.e.marshAxionCosmology2016,antypas_new_2022}.
 Through its couplings to standard model particles, ULDM induces spin-dependent interactions that can be described as weak, narrowband, and low-frequency magnetic-like fields, making high-precision magnetometry well-suited for its detection \cite{jackson_kimball_search_2023,cong_spin-dependent_2025}.
 In this context, spin-based magnetometers with long coherence times are especially powerful, and have enabled a broad experimental program targeting axions, dark photons, and related candidates \cite{fadeev_ferromagnetic_2021,afachSearchTopologicalDefect2021}.